paulstothard/helpful_links/README.md

 * [adrianlopezroche/fdupes](https://github.com/adrianlopezroche/fdupes) - A program for identifying or deleting duplicate files residing within specified directories.
 * [alacritty/alacritty](https://github.com/alacritty/alacritty) - A cross-platform, GPU-accelerated terminal emulator.
 * [Clipy/Clipy](https://github.com/Clipy/Clipy) - Clipboard extension app for macOS.
+* [EMBOSS](https://emboss.sourceforge.net) - A free open source software analysis package developed for the needs of the molecular biology and bioinformatics user community.
 * [joh/when-changed](https://github.com/joh/when-changed) - Execute a command when a file is changed.
 * [jonschlinkert/markdown-toc](https://github.com/jonschlinkert/markdown-toc) - API and CLI for adding a table of contents to a Markdown file.
 * [lindenb/jvarkit](https://github.com/lindenb/jvarkit) - Java utilities for bioinformatics.
-* [pachterlab/ffq](https://github.com/pachterlab/ffq) - A tool to find sequencing data and metadata from public databases.
 * [paulstothard/sequence_manipulation_suite](https://github.com/paulstothard/sequence_manipulation_suite) - A collection of simple JavaScript programs for generating, formatting, and analyzing short DNA and protein sequences.
 * [phiresky/ripgrep-all](https://github.com/phiresky/ripgrep-all) - Wraps ripgrep and enables it to search more file types.
 * [schollz/croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another.